-Interest and engagement in the subject of valuing water was robust.
-This was true from all sectors that participated in the consultations as well as the different types of organizations (i.e., government, private sector, etc.);
+- Almost 300 recorded comments and messages on the Valuing Water Initiative process and the Preamble and Principles and 80 actions on how to operationalize the Principles were gleaned from the six consultations; - Interest and engagement in the subject of valuing water was robust.
+This was true from all sectors that participated in the consultations as well as the different types of organizations (i.e., government, private sector, etc.); - There was a sincere desire from participants to continue the dialogue on valuing water at the national and regional level after the consultations were over.
+The consultations were seen as a first stepping stone in taking the conversations further, while including a more diverse group of stakeholders and perspectives in subsequent meetings.
+Part of this interest in continuation had to do with how to operationalize and implement the Principles after a final draft was developed; - Some consultations lacked the desired diversity of stakeholders necessary to gather a true understanding of the various points of views that would be normally present in decisions made around valuing water (and allocation and management of water).
+More perspectives would make the process more comprehensive and thorough in the future; - Key thematic areas that appeared in the consultations: governance and decision-making, alongside planning, dominated the conversations, which makes sense given the subject matter.
+In contexts where transboundary waters were a significant amount of the regional and/or national water resources, it played a critical role in discussions.
+By individual consultation, some of the key thematic focuses were as follows: - Bangladesh: Navigation, regulation, transboundary water management and women's access to water - Jordan: Going beyond sustainability, water re-use, national food security and income generation

-- There was a sincere desire from participants to continue the dialogue on valuing water at the national and regional level after the consultations were over.
-The consultations were seen as a first stepping stone in taking the conversations further, while including a more diverse group of stakeholders in subsequent meetings.
-Part of this interest in continuation had to do with how to operationalize and implement the Principles after a final draft was developed; - Almost 300 recorded comments and messages on the Valuing Water Initiative process and the Preamble and Principles and 80 actions on how to operationalize the Principles were gleaned from the six consultations; - In some consultations, there was a lack of the desired, or required in some cases, diversity of stakeholders necessary to gather a true understanding of the various points of views that would be normally present in decisions made around valuing water (and allocation and management of water).
-More perspectives would make the process more comprehensive and thorough in the future; - Key thematic areas that appeared in the consultations: governance and decisionmaking, alongside planning, dominated the conversations, which makes sense given the subject matter.
-In contexts where transboundary waters were a significant amount of the regional and/or national water resources, it played a critical role in discussions; - Key thematic areas that did not emerge, but are very pertinent to the discussion around valuing water were data and capacity development; - It was difficult at times, especially for certain stakeholder groups, to not think about valuing water in strictly economic terms.
+- Mexico: Integrated water resources management, strong water governance and institutions and protecting the resource - o Peru: Transparently governance, inclusivity and empowerment - South Africa: Human rights, dignity, equity, urban planning and jobs - Tajikistan: Regional conflict and politics, economics and transboundary water management - Key thematic areas that did not emerge, but are very pertinent to the discussion around valuing water were data and capacity development; - It was difficult at times, especially for certain stakeholder groups, to avoid thinking about valuing water in strictly economic terms.
 This will always be a challenge.
 Additionally, pricing was a sensitive issue; - The exercise around valuing water legitimized yet again the rationale to bring together the various stakeholder groups to make decisions and take action around water resources management.
-The discourse on valuing water, and potential actions moving forward to implement the Principles, is not mutually exclusive from integrated water resources management (IWRM), but reinforce the concept; and - While there was much engagement and interest during the consultations on the subject of valuing water, there still remains many questions on this initiative will move forward and how.
+The discourse on valuing water, and potential actions moving forward to implement the Principles, is not mutually exclusive from integrated water resources management (IWRM), but rather reinforce the concept; and - There was a high level of engagement and interest during the consultations on the subject of valuing water.
+Participants showed a desire to continue the discussions at a national level to explore ways to make the concept more concrete in decision-making policies, but there was uncertainty about who would propel this forward, whether that was the national government(s), the World Bank or the Global Water Partnership, and the road map for doing so.

-The specific messages to the HLPW on the Valuing Water Initiative and the participants' reactions to the process that was carried out, as well as the suggested additions and modifications to the Preamble and Principles, can all be found in the comprehensive Annex I spreadsheet that is sortable by theme, issue and country consultation.
-Annex II includes a list of actions proposed by the consultation participants (by theme).
+The specific messages to the HLPW on the Valuing Water Initiative and the participants' reactions to the process, as well as suggested additions and modifications to the Preamble and Principles, can all be found in the comprehensive Annex I spreadsheet that is sortable by theme, issue and country consultation.
+Annex II includes a list of actions proposed by the consultation participants (listed by theme).
 Annexes III-VIII include the final consultation reports from the Valuing Water Initiative.